 Reasons Why Employees Hate HR

 What HR Managers Can Learn From Common Employee Gripes

-Employees hate Human Resources for a variety of reasons—some are logical reasons based on bad experiences with HR teams.
-Whereas other reasons why employees hate HR demonstrate the employees' lack of knowledge about the role of HR in the workplace.
+Employees hate Human Resources for a variety of reasons—some are logical reasons based on bad experiences with HR teams, whereas other reasons why employees hate HR demonstrates the employees' lack of knowledge about the role of HR in the workplace.